-Democrats ready to back bid for House votes on immigration
+Dems ready to back bid for House votes on immigration

-WASHINGTON (AP) — Virtually all House Democrats are poised to back a bid by some Republicans calling for House votes this election year on immigration.
+WASHINGTON (AP) — Virtually all Democrats are poised to join a group of Republicans calling for House votes this election year on immigration, an effort that seems unlikely to succeed but would cast a campaign-season spotlight on an issue Democrats think will help their Election Day prospects.

-California Republican Rep. Jeff Denham has gathered nearly 50 GOP co-sponsors on an effort to hold votes on four immigration bills.
-Democratic aides say virtually every Democrat will sign on as co-sponsors, but there would be no requirement for the vote to occur.
+Rep. Jeff Denham, R-Calif., has gathered nearly 50 GOP co-sponsors on a procedural measure that would permit votes on four immigration bills.
+Those bills would include a conservative package that would limit legal immigration, a Democratic plan helping young “Dreamer” immigrants win citizenship and a bipartisan compromise.

-The effort seems unlikely to succeed.
-But it would shine a campaign-season spotlight on an issue Democrats think could help them in their hopes of winning enough seats in the November elections to capture House control.
+Virtually every Democrat will join Denham, aides said Monday, enough for a House majority.
+The aides spoke on condition of anonymity because they weren’t authorized to publicly discuss the effort.

 Most Read Nation & World Stories